quibbble/go-boardgame/pkg/bgn/README.md

 # Board Game Notation - BGN

 Many different standards exist for simplified human and machine readable notation of games.
 Chess is a common example with notations such as Portable Game Notation (PGN) or Forsyth–Edwards Notation (FEN).
 While useful for chess, these notations have difficulties being applied to other games.
-Currently no single standard exists that can be applied to any game hence the introduction of BGN as a potential solution to this problem.
+Currently no single standard exists that can be applied to any game hence the introduction of Board Game Notation (BGN) as a potential solution to this problem.

 ## Format

-BGN is structured into two distinct sections: tags and actions.
+BGN is structured into two distinct sections, tags and actions.

 ### Tags